SouthPatron/reasonchip/README.md

 ## License

+ReasonChip

-ReasonChip - Copyright &copy; 2025 South Patron LLC This project is licensed under the GPLv3+.
+Copyright &copy; 2025 South Patron LLC.

+This project is licensed under the GPLv3+.
 See <https://www.gnu.org/licenses/> for details.